chanmix51/ParameterJuicer/README.md

     ;
 ```

 This is particularly useful because it makes cleaners and validators to be unit-testable in addition to the juicer being usable in different portions of the code.
+The `ParameterJuicer` class is named `data` so by default all children class will be named the same.
+It is advised to set a dedicated name for each juicer class.
+The name represents the data type being validated and is output in the validation error messages.

 ### Using a juicer class to clean & validate nested data.